taskpul/webmakerr/app/README.md

 ## Digital Products

 Products can include a download link in their metadata.
 When provided, the link is added to order confirmation emails so customers can access their digital purchase.
+You can set this download link from the **Digital Product** section when creating or editing a product in the admin dashboard.